DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 title: 'Search Engine Optimization with Gatsby'
 author: Dustin Schau
 featured: images/seo.jpg
-excerpt: 'SEO and Gatsby: A Perfect Pairing.
-Learn how Gatsby enables SEO utilizing React Helmet and smart defaults and how you can use these tools to implement your own!'
+excerpt: 'Learn how to use Gatsby to implement SEO with React Helmet and smart defaults!'
 tags:
   - gatsby
   - javascript